DataDog/integrations-core/ecs_fargate/README.md

 ## Agent Setup
 The following steps cover setup of the Datadog Container Agent within AWS ECS Fargate. **Note**: Datadog Agent version 6.1.1 or higher is needed to take full advantage of the Fargate integration.

+Tasks that do not have the Datadog Agent will still report metrics via Cloudwatch, however the Agent is needed for Autodiscovery, detailed container metrics, tracing, and more.
+Additionally, Cloudwatch metrics will be less granular, and will have more latency in reporting than metrics shipped directly via the Datadog Agent.

 ### Installation
 To monitor your ECS Fargate tasks with Datadog, run the Agent as a container in same task definition as your application.
 To collect metrics with Datadog, each Task Definition should include a Datadog Agent container in addition to the application containers.
 Follow these setup steps: